 The FHA forbids discrimination in all aspects of residential real-estate related transactions, including:

-- making loans to buy, build, repair, or improve a dwelling;
+- making loans to buy, build, repair, or improve a place to live;

 - selling, brokering, or appraising residential real estate; and

-The FHA prohibits discrimination based on race, color, religion, sex, national origin, handicaps, or family status, which is defined as children under 18 living with a parent or legal guardian, pregnant women, and people securing custody of children under 18.
+The FHA also forbids discrimination based on race, color, religion, sex, national origin, handicaps, or familial status.
+That’s defined as children under 18 living with a parent or legal guardian, pregnant women, and people securing custody of children under 18.

-If you are looking for a mortgage, by law, lenders must:
+If you’re shopping for a mortgage, lenders must: